SpellholdStudios/Saradas_Magic_for_BG2/README.md

 (work on pure mages, multi-classed mages, dual-classed mages)

-In Throne of Bhaal Saradas is finally a recruitable NPC!
-You can summon him through the Fate Spirit in your pocket plane.
-He is a human Priest of Lathander dual-classed to Mage.

-Saradas is an old mage who has spent his entire life traveling throughout Faerûn.
-His homeland is Sembia, where he has a old house in the city of Yhaunn.
-He was a priest of Lathander with an innate interest for all the forms of magic.
-So he started getting more and more interested in studying the arcane arts and ancient artifacts and dedicated his life to this purpose.
-Before he met the Gorion's ward, he thought that his days as an adventurer were finished, but his interest towards the child of Bhaal grew stronger, and he decided to follow his/her path.

-Saradas is a very wise man indeed and he always tries to share his knowledge with the young ones, in his own cryptic way.
-He doesn't speak much about his past and his trust is hardly earned, but he can be a very good friend to those who prove worthy of his time.
-You suspect that he's hiding much more information about his past, but you can try and ask him.

 In a conversation with Imoen, she will eventually find out that Saradas is more than he shows...